-- The reagent is intended for in vitro diagnostic use only. - If a reagent vial is cracked or leaking, discard the contents immediately. - 3.
-Do not use the reagents past the expiration date (see Vial Label). - Do not use the reagents if a precipitate is present. - 5.
-Protective clothing should be worn when handling the reagents, such as - disposable gloves and a laboratory coat.
-The reagent has been filtered through a 0.2 μm capsule to reduce the bioburden.
-Once a vial has been opened the contents should remain viable up 6. until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination. - The reagent contains <0.1% sodium azide.
+- The reagent is intended for in vitro diagnostic use only. - If a reagent vial is cracked or leaking, discard the contents immediately.
+Do not use the reagents past the expiration date (see Vial Label). - 3. - Do not use the reagents if a precipitate is present. - Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat. - also all a laboratory coat.
+The reagent has been filtered through a 0.2 μm capsule to reduce the bioburden, but is not supplied sterile.
+Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination.
+6. - The reagent contains <0.1% sodium azide.
 Sodium azide may be toxic if ingested and may react with lead and copper plumbing to form explosive metal azides.
-On disposal flush away with large volumes of water. - No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
+On disposal flush away with large volumes of water. - 8 No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
 Care must be taken in the use and disposal of each vial and its contents.